dgp1130/rules_prerender/README.md

     name = "prerendered_page",
     # Script to invoke the default export of to generate the page.
     src = "my_page_prerender.ts",
-    # The URL path this page to host this page at.
-    path = "/my_page/index.html",
     # Components used during prerendering.
     deps = ["//my_component"],
 )